gctools-outilsgc/micro_service_template/README.md

   }
   ```

 * The events that arrive through the listener are handled in `./src/Service_Mesh/hander.js`.
-The `msgHandler` function accepts all in coming messages and matches the topic binding key in a switch case.
+The `msgHandler` function accepts all incoming messages and matches the topic binding key in a switch case.
 The triggered case then applies the appropriate logic that you define for that event.
 For example the below case triggers when a message is received with the "user.new" topic binding and creates a new profile.
 On an error the error message is published back to an error exchange on RabbitMQ for central logging and analysis.

   ```js